Rational approximations on toric varieties: Toric varieties with Picard number

 \section{Toric varieties with Picard number $2$}

-The goal in this section is denoted to studying rational approximations on split toric varieties of small Picard number.
-Those of Picard number $1$ are projective spaces and the conclusion follows easily by Proposition \ref{prop:propertiesofalpha}.
-We shall be interested in those of Picard number $2$ in what follows.
-We will see that they automatically satisfy Hypothesis (*), so Theorem \ref{thm:mainthm2} holds.
-The main interest here is the generic best approximation, i.e. how $\aess$ is achieved.
-The main result is Theorem \ref{thm:mainthm3}, the detailed version of the second part of Theorem \ref{thm:mainthm}.
-We fix throughout this section a line bundle $L$.
+This section is devoted to studying rational approximations on split toric varieties of small Picard number.
+Those of Picard number $1$ are projective spaces and the conclusion follows easily from Proposition \ref{prop:propertiesofalpha}.
+We shall be interested in those of Picard number $2$ in what follows. \footnote{Amongst other arithmetic results, Mignot \cite{Mignot} succeeded in establishing the Batyrev-Manin-Peyre conjecture for some hypersurfaces in such varieties.}

+We fix throughout this section $X$ a smooth projective toric variety of Picard number $2$ (constructed by the data in $\S$\ref{se:toricpic2intro}), equipped with a line bundle $L$.
+We will see that $X$ automatically satisfies Hypothesis $(*)$, so Theorem \ref{thm:mainthm} applies.
+We shall be interested in how the generic best approximations are obtained.
+The main result is Theorem \ref{thm:mainthm3}, the detailed version of Theorem \ref{thm:generic}.